cpmpercussion/impsy/README.md

 There's two steps for training: Generate a dataset file, and train the predictive model.

-Use the `generate_dataset` command:
+Use the `generate_dataset.py` command:

-    python generate_dataset --dimension=(N+1)
+    python generate_dataset.py --dimension=(N+1)

 This command collates all logs of dimension N+1 from the logs directory and saves the data in a compressed `.npz` file in the datasets directory.
 It will also print out some information about your dataset, in particular the total number of individual interactions.
 To have a useful dataset, it's good to start with more than 10,000 individual interactions but YMMV.

-To train the model, use the `train_predictive_music_model` command---this can take a while on a normal computer, so be prepared to let your computer sit and think for a few hours!
+To train the model, use the `train_predictive_music_model.py` command---this can take a while on a normal computer, so be prepared to let your computer sit and think for a few hours!
 You'll have to decide what _size_ model to try to train: `xs`, `s`, `m`, `l`, `xl`.
 The size refers to the number of LSTM units in each layer of your model and roughly corresponds to "learning capacity" at a cost of slower training and predictions.
 It's a good idea to start with an `xs` or `s` model, and the larger models are more relevant for quite large datasets (e.g., >1M individual interactions).

     python train_predictive_music_model.py --dimension=(N+1) --modelsize=xs --earlystopping